armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-22-0.md

 {{< figure src="/images/deck-post-2-22-app-page.png" alt="The Applications page has a new left navigation." >}}

-###  Spinnaker Community Contributions
+###  Spinnaker Community contributions

 <!-- Copy/paste highlights from the corresponding OSS version. -->

 There have also been numerous enhancements, fixes and features across all of Spinnaker's other services.
 See their changes here:
 [Spinnaker v1.22.1](https://www.spinnaker.io/community/releases/versions/1-22-1-changelog).

-## Detailed Updates
+## Detailed updates

 ### Bill of Materials
-Here's the bom for this version.
+Here's the BOM for this version.
 <details><summary>Expand</summary>
 <pre class="highlight">
 <code>version: 2.22.0